shaynelarocque/AIDatePlanner/readme.md

 The HTML file contains several form fields where you need to enter the following:

 - **Google Maps API Key:** You can get this from the Google Cloud Platform.
 This is used for geolocation services to identify the user's current city.
 - **OpenAI API Key:** You can get this from the OpenAI website.
-This is used to interact with the GPT-3 model.
+This is used to interact with the ChatGPT model of your choosing (`gpt-3.5-turbo` and `gpt-4` tested).
 - **Huggingface API Key:** You can get this from the Hugging Face website.
-This is used to analyze the user's photo.
+This is used to call image captioning model which analyzes the user's photo.
 - **Huggingface Image Captioning Model:** This is the machine learning model used for analyzing the user's photo.
 The default model is `nlpconnect/vit-gpt2-image-captioning`.

 ## License